pingidentity/pingidentity-solutions-sa-ciam-demo/README.md

 ## Pre-Requisites

-The Customer360 stack will stand up without any pre-requisites, but will require manual configuration for MFA to work.
+The SA CIAM Demo stack will stand up without any pre-requisites, but will require manual configuration for MFA to work.

 The Solution can be pre-configured for Admin SSO and PingOne MFA with details for the below injected into the configuration: